Allstate: History

+In 1952 and 1953, Sears also sold an automobile called Allstate.
+This was the second time that the company ventured into automobiles, the first being early in the 20th century.
+This particular car was a flop; it was pulled from stores by 1953.
+The automobile was based on the Henry J car manufactured by Kaiser Motors.
+The Allstate brand was eventually limited to insurance, tires, and car batteries by the late 1960s, before becoming insurance only in the mid-1970s.

 In 1967, the company's home office was moved from Skokie to Northbrook, Illinois.
 Allstate continued to sell additional types of insurance to customers throughout the decade, including worker's-compensation insurance in 1964, surety bonds in 1966, inland-marine coverage in 1967, and a business package policy in 1969.

 The brand itself expanded in the 1950s and 1960s and could be found on a variety of products such as fire extinguishers and motor scooters.
-In 1952, an Allstate car was produced, but it was a flop; it was pulled from stores by 1953.
-The automobile was based on the Henry J car manufactured by Kaiser Motors.
-The Allstate brand was eventually limited to insurance, tires, and car batteries by the late 1960s, before becoming insurance only in the mid-1970s.

 In 1991, the company went public.
 In June 1993, 19.8% of Allstate became public through a stock offering.
 Allstate became completely independent in June 1995, when Sears spun off the remaining 80% stake in the company, distributing 350.5 million shares of Allstate stock to its stockholders.
 At the time, it was the largest IPO to date.

 In 1999, Allstate purchased the personal-lines division of CNA Financial and subsequently renamed it to Encompass Insurance Company.

 In 2003, actor Dennis Haysbert became Allstate's spokesman, using the tagline "That’s Allstate’s stand."

 In May 2011, Allstate announced that it was purchasing Esurance and rate-comparison site Answer Financial for about $1 billion.

 In 2012, Allstate Solutions Private Limited (also called Allstate India) was inaugurated in Bangalore; it is a technology and operations center to provide software development and business process outsourcing services to its US parent.

 In January 2017, Allstate acquired SquareTrade, a consumer electronics and appliance protection plan provider.
 The acquisition cost a reported $1.4 billion from a group of shareholders.

 In July 2020, Allstate announced it was acquiring National General for $4 billion.
 The deal closed in January 2021.

 In 2021 Allstate completed sale of its life insurance and annuity businesses.
 One of the divested businesses was Allstate Life Insurance Company of New York, which became part of Wilton Reassurance Life Company of New York.
 Another was the similarly named Allstate Life Insurance Company, purchased by Everlake Holdings and renamed Everlake Life Insurance Company.
 A third divested business was Allstate Assurance Co, also purchased by Everlake Holdings.